-Express.js is a lightweight and fast server-side framework based on Node.js, introduced to develop backend web applications and APIs.
+Express.js is a lightweight and fast server-side framework based on Node.js, introduced to develop backend web applications and provide API support.
 Since its release, it’s rising in popularity due to its robust features and minimalistic functionality.
-Apart from this, it’s being utilized by millions of web development firms for developing highly scalable enterprise apps and APIs.
+Apart from this, it’s being utilized by millions of web development firms for developing highly scalable enterprise apps and component APIs.
 Simform has also used this framework to create the backend of a sentiment-based real-time market analytics engine named SentMap.

-- Caching: Its caching potential reduces a website’s loading time by eliminating the need to re-execute the code constantly.
+- Caching: The caching potential in Express.js is strong and it reduces a secure website’s loading time by eliminating the need to re-execute the code constantly.

-- Middleware support: This framework in Node.js provides a middleware system and several HTTP utility methods to create Node. js-based applications and robust APIs quickly and fast.
+- Middleware support: This framework in Node.js provides a middleware system and several HTTP utility methods to create Node. js-based applications and robust APIs quickly.

-- Templating: Express has numerous template engines like EJS, Jade, Pug, etc., to design HTML pages conveniently.
+- Templating: Express has numerous HTML templates engine like EJS, Jade, Pug, etc., to design HTML pages conveniently.

 - Minimalistic: Its minimalistic and un-opinionated nature help developers build static-content servers and RESTful APIs.
 MVC architecture can also be followed using template engines like PUG and EJS for building web apps.

 - Flexible: This framework was designed to add core features of a web application to an already feature-rich Node.js platform, making it a flexible framework.

 - Easy to Learn: Express is well documented and has several tutorials and examples available online.
 These tutorials can help you understand Express’s essential features and functionality, including URL routing, error handling, database integration, security features, etc.

 - Scalability: Express offers opportunities to scale your web applications as per your growing requirements by letting you add additional resources and nodes easily.